peterdri/ece-communications-labs/_ece450/lab1/calculating-ber.md

 For this section, the deliverables are:

-- the answer to one deliverable question,
+- the answer to two deliverable questions,
 - the code used to generate the BER curve (with the dataset hard coded into it),
 - the resulting BER curve as a .PNG image file.